Analysis: Aid access challenges for Indonesia's Papua region

 Prior to 2009, ICRC delivered water access and sustainable living environment programmes; international humanitarian law (IHL) dissemination work with the military, police and journalists; and detention visits to ensure the humane treatment of prisoners.

-The government reportedly raised objections to the ICRC's presence in Papua for not reporting prison visits
+The government reportedly raised objections to the ICRC's presence in Papua for not reporting prison visits to the authorities.

 Today the ICRC's presence in the two provinces is limited to ad hoc missions from the head office in Jakarta.